- Megaphone pattern is a pattern that consists of minimum ofo higher highs and two lower lows.

-Generally, Megaphone Pattern consists 5 different swings.
-But the swing has to have minimum two higher highs and two lower lows.
-A trend line is drawn by connecting point 1 and point 3 while point 2 and 4 are also joined together to draw a line.
+Generally, the Megaphone Pattern consists of 5 different swings.
+But the swing has to have a minimum of two higher highs and two lower lows.
+A trend line is drawn by connecting point 1 and point 3 while points 2 and 4 are also joined together to draw a line.

-These two lines create a shape which looks like a megaphone or inverted symmetric triangle.
-This swings high and lows have to close above or below its pivot line and therefore they will create swing high as pivot high (R1, R2 and R3) and swing lows as pivot lows (S1, S2 and S3).
+These two lines create a shape that looks like a megaphone or inverted symmetric triangle.
+These swings’ highs and lows have to close above or below its pivot line and therefore they will create swing high as pivot high (R1, R2, and R3) and swing lows as pivot lows (S1, S2, and S3).

-A breakout occurs when the line does not respect its support or resistance line and close outside the shape after making the 5th swing.
+A breakout occurs when the line does not respect its support or resistance line and closes outside the shape after making the 5th swing.

 Characteristics of Megaphone trading pattern:

-Below are a few characteristics of Megaphone trading pattern:
+Below are a few characteristics of the Megaphone trading pattern:

 Volume plays an important role when it comes to the recognition of this pattern.